BlueDrink9/keeb_snakeskin/README.md

 to do this - plotting fabrication as an SVG, and exporting just edge as an SVG directly.
 The latter gives a more stable output.
 2. Customise the design parameters for your board, either by create a config json or just passing the right arguments.
 At minimum you should tweak the cutout and magnet positioning for your board.
 3. Run `snakeskin.py --config path/to/config.json path/to/edge_cuts.svg`.

+## Printing

+These designs are designed to be printed without supports where possible.
+There is only one severe (90 degree) overhang in the design, which is the first blocker of the carrycase.
+This should be the only part that needs supports.
+Setting your printer to only print overhangs over 70 degrees should be enough to automatically support only this part.
+If you aren't printing the carrycase, you shouldn't need supports unless your bridging performance on the magnets is bad.

 ### Input File